Emergency at Semantic

 Should you email?

-If you aren't sure it's an Emergency then please just send a normal support request to support@semantic.co.uk - and it will be at the top of the list when we are back in the office.
+If you aren't sure it's an Emergency then please just send a normal support request to support@semantic.co.uk - and we'll reply quickly in business hours.

-Either way we know you'll make the right call, and either way we'll be glad you did.Thanks for understanding.
+Either way we know you'll make the right call - thanks for understanding.

-As per our Support page we provide telephone and email support during normal working hours, 9AM to 5PM (BST), Monday – Friday (excluding Bank Holidays in England and our Christmas Break).
+We provide support during normal working hours, 9AM to 5PM (BST), Monday – Friday (excluding Bank Holidays in England and our Christmas Break).

 Exceptions

 In exceptional cases the entire team may be out of the office on a particular day (e.g. attending a conference).
-In these circumstances we provide a minimum of two week’s notice on our Support page and email footers.
+In these circumstances we provide a minimum of two week’s notice to clients in our support email footer.
 We also make sure we have measures in place to respond in the case of an emergency (e.g. laptops and mobile hotspots).